 Holiday Charity / Volunteer / Giving Opportunities in greater Rochester

 The Pirate Toy Fund's annual drive matches needy kids in the greater Rochester area with your donated toys.
-Collecting all through December and into January at each area Wegmans.
-Please drop off a new, unwrapped toy, especially during the week of December 3 through December 8, 2012!
-Locations are at Eastview Mall, Marketplace Mall, and the Mall at Greece Ridge as well as at all Wegmans Food Markets.
+Collecting all through December and into January.
+Please drop off a new, unwrapped toy.
+Locations are at Eastview Mall, Marketplace Mall, and the Mall at Greece Ridge as well as boxes at Wegmans Food Markets.

 Flower City Habitat for Humanity